awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 }
 ```

 As long as you signed in to AWS SSO and those cached credentials are not expired, the AWS CLI automatically renews expired AWS temporary credentials when needed\.
-However, if your AWS SSO credentials expire, then you must explicitly renew them by logging in to your AWS SSO account again\.
+However, if your AWS SSO credentials expire, you must explicitly renew them by logging in to your AWS SSO account again\.

 ```
 $ aws2 s3 ls --profile my-sso-profile